(17) The Plan Has Been Laid Out

 He could now piece it together.

-From what he could tell, Oslan and Riang probably discussed her plan to return home as well and Oslan pointed out the peculiarity of her reappearing from Masgracia Mountains to Wiunlen in one day.
+From what he could tell that could have happened in the original story of the game was that Oslan and Riang discussed her plan to return home as well, just like this moment.
+Oslan probably pointed out the peculiarity of her reappearing from Masgracia Mountains to Wiunlen in one day.

 Owen could tell that the way to charge this thing was by using soul energy.
-So, Riang probably recharged it, reactivated the rune and caused her position to be unknowingly exposed.
+So, Riang probably recharged it and inadvertently reactivated the rune and caused her position to be unknowingly exposed.

-'My god, that cleared out so many details.'
+'That cleared out so many details...
+No wonder.'
 Owen was grateful that he had the game interface that gave him hidden information like these.

 Riang saw Owen's unchanging expression.
 She anxiously tapped his hand.